jcpeeps/RuDASA-2024/markdown/resources/resource/portal/ncd.md

 * Tobacco cessation guideline

 * Renal booklet

+* WHO Acute Care

+* [CMH Family Medicine Handy Reference Tools](https://drive.google.com/drive/folders/1hHhrTctSAUgJ7PKWZSIC5QZhl7ivCl3u) These are a set of drab quick reference tools on diabetes, hypertension, asthma, COPD, mental health, rheumatoid arthritis, heart failure, CVS risk assessment and more.
+You will see that they are all still a work in progress and regularly revised.
+Based on EML and a practical EBM.

 <!--
     This is a comment and is not displayed on the website.
 Do not alter this text between arrows (->).